ChrisPy-RuBy/docs/braindump.md

-build a sound visualisation dashboard **to_make update githook **to_do vim pane management **to_learn tquickly generated filtered decks based on tags in anki **to_learn apply formula to rows in sheets **to_learn more cards about vim folding **to_add get better at flake8 and blacking code **to_do create a pandas anki set **to_learn move final parts of word doc labook into docs *to_do move final parts of word doc labook into docs **to_do change qa to rem numbers when updating speel check**to_do notes on runinng child processes with subprocess to anki **to_add
+build a sound visualisation dashboard **to_make update githook **to_do vim pane management **to_learn quickly generated filtered decks based on tags in anki **to_learn apply formula to rows in sheets **to_learn more cards about vim folding **to_add get better at flake8 and blacking code **to_do create a pandas anki set **to_learn move final parts of word doc labbook into docs *to_do move final parts of word doc labbook into docs **to_do change qa to rem numbers when updating spell check**to_do notes on running child processes with subprocess to anki **to_add cardinaliity ordinality in cs **to_add add simiple rules for permutations and combinations **to_add